mamume/todo/README.md

 A Todo Web application made using React.js

 ## Description
-In Todo app you can create, delete todos, and mark todos as completed.
+In Todo app you can create, delete to-dos, and mark to-dos as completed.

 ## Installation
   ```